 Instant Magazine

-Founded and published by Chris Hinckley, Instant Magazine became a sought after piece of any up and coming bands media kit.
-To get reviewed or have a feature run about your band in Instant was viewed as a necessary stepping-stone in a band’s growth.
-Getting featured in Instant meant you were being reviewed alongside national acts like the Mighty Mighty Bosstones, Cheap Trick, Social Distortion and the Deftones.
-Instant established an eclectic mix of stories every issue.
-These included stories on well-known national acts, hip up and coming acts and local bands trying to get that much needed recognition.
+Founded and published by Chris Hinckley, Instant became a sought-after piece of any up and coming bands media kit.
+To get your band reviewed or even featured in Instant was viewed as an essential stepping-stone in any up-and-coming rock band’s growth.
+Being profiled in Instant meant you were being reviewed alongside national acts like The Mighty Mighty Bosstones, Cheap Trick, Pixies, Social Distortion, Throwing Muses and The Deftones.
+Instant presented an eclectic mix of material in every issue and they included stories on well-known national acts, hip new ones and local groups trying to get that much-needed recognition.

 Published On: March 18, 2021